esa/pagmo/doc/sphinx/documentation/migration.rst

 -------------

 Migration, in PyGMO, happens asynchronously in each :class:`PyGMO.island` between calls of the evolve() method of the  :class:`PyGMO.archipelago` where the :class:`PyGMO.island` has been pushed back.
+Each islands maintains a database of outgoing (or incoming) migrants.
+The various databases are used before evolution to replace some :class:`PyGMO.individual` in the :class:`PyGMO.island` and are then updated after evolution with the new selected migrants.

 The algorithm is rather complex and the user does not need to know/understand its details as PyGMO sets defaults values for all of its many parameters.
 These are:

-Migration Rate
+Migration Rates
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Default value: 1

-This parameter defines the number of individuals that are selected from each :class:`PyGMO.island` for *migration* as well as the number of migrants that will be considered for insertion in each :class:`PyGMO.island`.
+These parameters defines the number of individuals that are selected from each :class:`PyGMO.island` for *migration* as well as the number of migrants that will be considered for insertion in each :class:`PyGMO.island`.
-To Migration Rate is set by the 's_policy' and 'r_policy' kwarg in the :class:`PyGMO.island` constructor.
+To Migration Rates are set by the 's_policy' and 'r_policy' kwarg in the :class:`PyGMO.island` constructor.
 This can be done by specifying the absolute number of individuals (migration.rate_type.absolute) or the fraction of the :class:`PyGMO.population` individuals
 (migration.rate_type.fractional)